 Learning problems, unless identified and remediated, can multiply over time and have a negative influence on school performance and attitude.
 Help is available.

 - Does he/she daydream or fail to complete tasks?

 - Do you suspect the problem could be ADHD?

 Concentration problems can occur for a number of reasons.
 Early diagnosis and treatment is essential to prevent the long-term negative impact upon learning.

-- Does your child have difficulty “fitting in” with peers?
+- Does you child have difficulty "fitting in" with peers?

-- Is behaviour in social settings often inappropriate?
+- Is behaviour is social settings often inappropriate?

 Social difficulties often have a severe negative influence on a student’s academic performance and self-esteem.
 Peer acceptance and social success can be achieved with the right help.

 - Does your son/daughter lack confidence and suffer from low self esteem?